Service ChargesChoose a topic from the list below:

 Your lease allows you to pay your annual service charges quarterly on the:

 Other payment options are available such as monthly Direct Debit.
-To find more information about the different payment methods we offer or to make a payment to your service charge account please follow link to: Pay Rent and Service Charges
+To find more information about the different payment methods we offer or to make a payment to your service charge account please see our page on ways you can pay.

 Actual Service Charge Adjustments